GulamJilani5/java-fundamentals/multithreading/multithreading-issues.md

 ##### 🔵 Starvation

-Happens when two or more threads try to access and modify the same data at the same time, and the final result depends on which thread wins the race.
+Happens when multiple threads access shared mutable data at the same time without proper synchronization.
+Final outcome depends on the unpredictable thread scheduling.

 - **Real-world analogy:** Two chefs are adding salt to the same soup without talking to each other — sometimes it’s perfect, sometimes way too salty.
 - **Fix/Solution:** Synchronization (synchronized, locks, AtomicInteger).